ThibWeb/uriencoder/readme.md

-# URIEncoder #
+# URIEncoder

-A really simple Dashboard widget which encodes / decodes URIs.
+> A simple OSX Dashboard widget which does URI encoding and decoding.

+## Install

+The widget's entry point is [main.html](URIEncoder.dcproj/project/widget.wdgt/main.html).